Lu1g1n0/ufv/README.md

 You will need to load the specific dataset in your local folder.

 Please create/modify the notebook to asnwer the different questions

+Please contact me at luigi.borzi@polito.it if you have any questions